realTristan/bettercache/README.md

 // To ensure safety, the cache data is locked then unlocked once
 // no longer being used
 func (cache *Cache) FullTextSearch(TS TextSearch) []string {}

-// The Get() function read locks then read unlocks
-// the cache data to ensure safety before returning
-// a json map with the key's value func (cache *Cache) Get(key string) string {}

-// The Remove() function locks then unlocks the
-// cache data to ensure safety before iterating through
-// the cache bytes to look for the provided key
-//
-// once the key is found it'll search for it's closing
-// bracket then remove the key from the cache bytes
-//
-// It will return the removed value func (cache *Cache) Remove(key string) string {}
 ```

 # License